SMS Drip Campaign: What Is It and How Do You Launch It

 What is Drip Marketing?

-Drip marketing helps in this regard by providing your recipients with valuable content that moves them down the sales funnel.
+Drip texting helps in this regard by providing your recipients with valuable content that moves them down the sales funnel.
 By timing the messages and adding relevant incentives, you can target your leads at the right place and time, increasing the likelihood of conversion or repeat purchase.
-The content is usually sent via email, although it can also be sent via other channels like social media, SMS, or even physical mail.
+The content is usually sent via email marketing, although it can also be sent via other channels like social media, SMS, or even physical mail.

-Drip marketing campaigns can be personalized and segmented based on user demographics, behavior, and other criteria, allowing you to tailor your content to specific groups of users.
+Text message drip campaigns can be personalized and segmented based on user demographics, behavior, and other criteria, allowing you to tailor your content to specific groups of users.
 This approach can help with increased engagement and conversions over time, as users become more familiar with your brand and products or services.
-For more advanced SMS marketing campaigns, you can use drip marketing in conjunction with social media marketing, landing pages, and lead magnets.
+For more advanced SMS campaigns, you can use drip marketing in conjunction with social media marketing, landing pages, and lead magnets.
 But let’s get your feet wet before we swim.

 What is a Drip Campaign?